ngarsot/Face_recongnition_Jitsi/readme.md

     * Move the head to the top.
     * Move the head to the bottom.
 * **Face recognition along DB**: Captures a face and search it in a DB.
 Finally, it returns the identified person and the level of similitud/accuracy in %.
+(The DB must contain the field of the name and the pertinent encoded face)

 ## How to install?